anwtn/functions-on-k8s/README.md

 `kubectl get pods --watch`

-Initially, you should see a HTTP function pod for `review-functions-http-<hash-goes-here>`.
+Initially, you should see a HTTP function pod for `review-functions-http-<random-string>`.

 The easiest way to test the auto-scaler is to put a bunch of messages to the queue, and the easiest way to do that is to call our `api/review` a bunch of times by hitting refresh in the browser.